SaiSuryaHemanth2007/ai-career-mentor/README.md

 Allows users to expand and view the full roadmap when needed

-This design balances clarity with depth.
+This approach balances clarity with depth.

 🏗️ System Architecture

-AI Career Mentor follows a modular, cloud-ready architecture that cleanly separates the user interface, backend logic, and AI intelligence layer.
-This ensures scalability, maintainability, and future AI integration.
+AI Career Mentor follows a modular, cloud-ready architecture that separates the frontend, backend, and AI logic layers to ensure scalability and maintainability.

-🔹 High-Level Architecture Flow
+High-Level Architecture Flow
 User (Browser)
      |
      v